-It takes imagination, problem-solving and a great deal of creativity to be a successful engineer.
-With Sylvan's Engineering courses in Iowa, now is the time for future engineers to develop these important skills — and have fun with new friends as they do so!
-We appreciate that kids like to tinker with toys, gadgets and other devices to figure out how they work, so our sessions emphasize real challenges in mechanics and architecture.
+Engineers need to be problem solvers with plenty of creativity and imagination.
+With Sylvan's Engineering courses in Iowa, young engineers have a great opportunity to enhance these skills — and have fun while they do it!
+Kids love to work out what makes toys, gadgets and devices tick, so our sessions are tailored to explore and examine real mechanical and architectural challenges.
 Each week, your child will buddy up with a friend to learn important STEM concepts (science, technology, engineering and math) by building, testing and redesigning various structures and objects.
-After all, kids find it a lot easier to engage with learning if they’re having fun at the same time!
+After all, kids engage in learning a lot more when it happens to be fun and enjoyable too!

-- Hands as well as minds: Interactive, app-based learning is great, but this program is all about getting hands-on — and learning by doing.
+- Hands as well as minds: We know when to integrate the latest app-based learning methods, but this program is all about getting hands-on.

-- Teamwork: Students work with buddies, learning how to collaborate and build strong personal communication skills.
+- Teamwork: Students work together to complete tasks and improve their personal communication skills.

 - Regular emails: We know you want to stay up to date with your child's progress, so we'll email you photos and summaries after each session — as well as a special look ahead to the next project.